tdongsi/calendars/README.md

 Utility classes for the following calendars with tests:

 1. Regular solar calendar
-2. Fiscal calendar, based on global FISCAL_START.
+2. Fiscal calendar, based on class constant FISCAL_START.
-3. [Retail calendar](https://en.wikipedia.org/wiki/4%E2%80%934%E2%80%935_calendar), based on global FISCAL_START.
+3. [Retail calendar](https://en.wikipedia.org/wiki/4%E2%80%934%E2%80%935_calendar), based on class constant FISCAL_START.

+Using these utility classes, one can quickly determine, for example, week or month number of a given date with respect to the fiscal or retail calendar.
+This module can be helpful since most planning in businesses (small or large) is based on fiscal or retail calendars.

 ## Additional information